Practicing Sun Safety

 The sun is good for many things.
-It makes flowers grow, warms the earth, and provides light.
+It makes flowers grow, warms the earth and provides light.
 The sun also can harm your skin because it emits ultraviolet radiation.
 The sun’s ultraviolet A (UVA) rays are called the “aging” rays.
-UVA can cause wrinkles, age spots, and tans.
+UVA can cause wrinkles and age spots.

 Ultraviolet B (UVB) rays are known as the “burning” rays because UVB rays cause sunburn.
 Both types of UV rays reach the earth every day.
 Even on a cloudy day, UV rays can damage your skin.

 Browse the links and content below to learn much more about sun and your skin.

 What happens when I don’t protect my skin from the sun?

 Without protection from the sun’s harmful UV rays, the following can occur:

 Most skin cancers develop on areas of the skin that get years of sun exposure, like the face, neck, ears, forearms, hands and trunk.
 Basal cell carcinomas and squamous cell carcinomas are the most common, but melanomas are the deadliest.

 - Squamous cell carcinoma (SCC) can look like a red scaly patch, raised, firm bump or a sore that heals and re-opens.
 People who have light skin are most likely to develop SCC, but it can develop in dark-skinned people, especially those who have scarring.
 With early detection and proper treatment, SCC has a high cure rate.
 Left untreated, SCC can be disfiguring.
 In rare cases, untreated SCC can spread to other areas of the body and can be fatal.

 - Melanoma may develop in a mole or it can appear on the skin as a new, dark spot.
 Sometimes melanoma contains shades of red, blue or white.
 When found early, melanoma often can be cured.
 Left untreated, melanoma can spread to other areas of the body and can be fatal.
 One person dies of melanoma every hour.